Caterpillar D9: Military applications

 An armored IDF Caterpillar D9R bulldozer, nicknamed "דובי" (Teddy bear) in Israel.

 Its armor allows it to work under heavy fire.

 Caterpillar Inc. does not manufacture a military version of the D9.
 However, the attributes that make the D9 popular for major construction projects make it desirable for certain military applications.

 The US Army used D9 bulldozers to clear forest in the Vietnam War, but after the war they were replaced with smaller and cheaper Caterpillar D7G bulldozers.
 D7G bulldozers are still very common in US combat engineering battalions; currently the US Army fields around 1300 D7r’s that are a combination of armored and non armored.
 A series of suggestions have been made to replace the lighter D7Gs with the newer and more heavily armored D9s.

 The Israel Defense Forces (IDF) have used the D9 since it was introduced..
 The armored IDF Caterpillar D9 was introduced in 1986 on the D9L.
 Fitted with an Israeli-developed vehicle armor kit, and modified variously by the Israel Defense Forces, Israeli Military Industries and Israel Aerospace Industries, it has proven particularly effective.

-IDF D9 bulldozers were used during the Second Intifada (2000–2005) to demolish Palestinian structures and clear improvised explosive devices.
+IDF D9 bulldozers were used during the Second Intifada (2000–2005) to demolish Palestinian properties and clear improvised explosive devices.
 The Israeli armor provides protection from small arms and explosives, and the bulldozers were used the Battle of Jenin 2002 during Operation Defensive Shield.
 A 2003 incident involving an IDF D9, in which a 23-year-old American activist was killed, resulted in a lawsuit brought against Caterpillar, Inc. in the United States.
 The court dismissed the case on grounds that it was outside their jurisdiction, and that Israeli tort law was a sufficient avenue to pursue remedies.

 The D9 remains one of the main combat engineering tools of the IDF, which currently deploys the D9L, D9N, D9R, and D9T.
 Most of the IDF's D9 fleet today are composed of the D9R with slat armor..

 A similarly modified armored D9 was also used by KBR in Iraq.